'Easier to move a mountain': China vows new military drills amid India dispute

 (CNN)China has promised to carry out more military drills near a disputed border region amid an escalating war of words with India.

-"We will preserve our sovereign territory and security interests at any cost," Sr. Col. Wu Qian, Chinese Defense Ministry spokesman, told reporters Monday, adding that the People's Liberation Army will "further intensify targeted operations and trainings" around the Doklam area.
+"We will preserve our sovereign territory and security interests at any cost," Senior Col. Wu Qian, Chinese Defense Ministry spokesman, told reporters Monday, adding that the People's Liberation Army will "further intensify targeted operations and trainings" around the Doklam area.

 India and China have been in a weeks-long standoff over a thin strip of land bordering both countries and Bhutan, in the Himalayas.
 Though not a part of Indian territory, the area is close to the "chicken's neck," a strategic corridor that serves as a vital artery between Delhi and its far northeastern states.